apehex/tokun/articles/tokun.1.md

 This article is the first part of a serie, starting from single character tokenization.
 It will follow the improvements of the model, building increasingly meaningful and dense tokens.

+## Intuition

+OpenAI stated that the [GPT-4 tokens have a length of 4 characters][openai-tokenizer], on average and in English.

+With UTF-8 encoding these 4 characters amount to less than 8 bytes in the vast majority of cases.

+These 8 bytes are translated into a vector of dimension 100k by a common tokenizer like `cl100`.
+If the elements of the vectors are stored as `float32` that's **400k bytes worth of space** for each 4 characters.

+That's just the tip of the iceberg.

 ## State Of The Art Tokenization

 Suppose you include the following excerpt in a prompt to `GPT-4o`: